AdobeDocs/analytics.en/help/technotes/terms.md

 Use this glossary to understand the context of many terms Adobe Analytics uses.

+* **Activity map:** A browser plug-in that shows what areas on your site were clicked on the most.
+See [Activity Map](../analyze/activity-map/activity-map.md) in the Analyze user guide.
 * **Admin console:** Can refer to:
   * Legacy admin tools, where report suite settings in Adobe Analytics are managed.
 In previous versions of Adobe Analytics, user permissions were also managed here.
 See [Admin Tools](../admin/admin/c-admin-tools.md) in the Admin user guide.
   * The Adobe admin console, where product access is provisioned and user permissions are managed.
 See [Admin Console](../admin/admin-console/home.md) in the Admin user guide.